foundry-rs/book/src/reference/forge-std/std-storage.md

-## Std-storage
+## Std Storage

+Std Storage is a library that makes manipulating contract storage easy.

-To use std-storage, add the following line to your test contract:
+To use Std Storage, add the following line to your test contract:

 ```solidity
 using stdStorage for StdStorage;
 ```

-Then, access std-storage via the `stdstore` instance.
+Then, access Std Storage via the `stdstore` instance.

 ### Functions

+Query functions:

-- `target`: Set contract address.
+- `target`: Set the address of the contract (required)
-- `sig`: Set function signature.
+- `sig`: Set the signature of the function to call (required)
-- `with_key`: Set key, if variable is of type `mapping`.
+- `with_key`: Set the mapping key, if the variable is of type `mapping`
-- `depth`: Set depth, if variable is of type `struct`.
+- `depth`: Set the index of the struct member, if the variable is of type `struct`

+Terminator functions:

-- `checked_write`: Set data to be written.
+- `checked_write`: Set the data to be written to the storage slot(s)
-- `find`: Return slot number.
+- `find`: Return the slot number

 ### Example